pkt-cash/pktd/wire/README.md

 function.
 It accepts any `io.Reader`, but typically this will be a `net.Conn` to a remote node running a bitcoin peer.

-## Writing Messages Example
+## Messages

 In order to marshal bitcoin messages to the wire, use the `WriteMessage` function.
 It accepts any `io.Writer`, but typically this will be a `net.Conn` to a remote node running a bitcoin peer.

 ## License